tanwarharshita/chat_bot/README.md

 1) It leverages DataStax RAGStack, which is a curated stack of the best open-source software for easing implementation of the RAG pattern in production-ready applications that use Astra Vector DB or Apache Cassandra as a vector store.
 2) Uses OpenAI's Large Language Models for Q&A style chatbots
 3) Uses Streamlit to easily deploy the awesome app to the internet for everyone to see!
-4) Combines with the Astra DB Vector Store for additional context related to the University of Exeter
+4) Combines with the Astra DB Vector Store for additional context related to the University
-5) Designed for the use of the undergraduate student to ask questions provided by a pdf document.
+5) Designed for the use of the undergraduate student to ask questions provided by a word document.
 It contains information about the university, its locations, contact informations, term dates, various courses offered for 2024-25 applicants.
 # Python environments
 In case you want to run all of the above locally, it's useful to create a *Virtual Environment*.
 Use the below to set it up:
 ```